diyscif/diyscif/scif-thesis.md

 additional stability and intrusion resistance.
 A Krieger Products RFI-60-STC-50 pre-engineered door is used to access the SCIF unit.
-It does not come with special intrusion resistance properties, but instead shields the enclosed area, both acoustically and electromagentically.
+It does not come with special intrusion resistance properties, but instead shields the enclosed area, both acoustically and electromagnetically.
 In concert, these different layers provide an intrusion resistance that meets and exceeds the requirements of the ICS 705.